Sharp threshold for $K_4$-percolation: Introduction

 \section{Introduction}

-Fix a graph $H$.
-Following Bollob\'as~\cite{B67}, \emph{$H$-bootstrap percolation} is a cellular automaton that adds edges to a graph $G=(V,E)$ by iteratively completing all copies of $H$ missing a single edge.
-Formally, given a graph $G_0=G$, let $G_{i+1}$ be $G_i$ together with every edge whose addition creates a subgraph that is isomorphic to $H$.
-For a finite graph $G$, this procedure terminates once $G_{\tau+1}=G_{\tau}$, for some $\tau=\tau(G)$.
-We denote the resulting graph $G_\tau$ by $\l G\r_H$.
-If $\l G\r_H$ is the complete graph on $V$, the graph $G$ is said to \emph{$H$-percolate,} or equivalently, that $G$ is \emph{$H$-percolating}.
+Triangles play an important role in networks.
+For instance, the concept of triadic closure \cite{S08,G73} from social network theory is the observation that if there are edges (e.g., representing friendship) between vertices $x,y$ and $x,z$, then the edge $y,z$ (if not already present) is likely to be added eventually.
+This gives rise to the special case $H=K_3$ in the process called {\it $H$-graph bootstrap percolation} introduced by Bollob\'as~\cite{B67} (under the name of {\it weak saturation}).
+Let $\l G\r_H$ denote the graph obtained from $G$ by iteratively completing copies of $H$ minus an edge.
+A graph $G$ is said to {\it $H$-percolate} if all missing edges are eventually added, that is, if $\l G\r_H$ is the complete graph on the vertices of $G$.

-Recall that the Erd{\H{o}}s-R{\'e}nyi~\cite{ER59} graph ${\cal G}_{n,p}$ is the random subgraph of $K_n$ obtained by including each possible edge independently with probability $p$.
-In this work, we identify the sharp threshold for $K_4$-percolation on $\Gnp$.
+Following Balogh, Bollob{\'a}s and Morris~\cite{BBM12}, we suppose that the underlying network is the Erd{\H{o}}s--R{\'e}nyi~\cite{ER59} graph, that is, the random subgraph $\G_{n,p}$ of the complete graph $K_n$ where edges are included independently with probability $p$.
+The critical threshold, at which $\Gnp$ is likely to $H$-percolate, is defined formally as